mvarey/ITShop/README.md

 - On Call Management
 - Calendar Management (with multiple calendars)
 - Help Management system
+- more being added all the time

 Suitable for companies with one or more divisions where divisions should see different pages and have different security features.

 Includes a complete security management system to build your own custom security groups and page access.
+Support Contracts are available at mikesminions.com.